keishacarr/AdventOfCode2021/README.md

 Day 5 (1/20) - followed Jeffrey Frederic's YouTube video for this as well.
 I initially struggled with understanding even the basic example, so this tutorial was very necessary.

 Day 6 (1/20) - able to do part 1 by myself pretty easily.
-Currently stuck on part 2.
+The exponential increase for part 2 is tricky to navigate.

+Day 7 (1/21) - started part 1.